asanchezmanas/sampelit/docs/guides/users/shopify_guide.md

 ### 3. Verify Connection

-After authorization, you'll be redirected back to Samplit.
+After authorization, you'll be redirected back to Sampelit.
 You should see:
 - ✅ Store connected successfully
 - ✅ Webhooks registered
 - ✅ Tracker installed